Hypertension and High Blood Pressure

 People often say that high blood pressure is an inevitable consequence of becoming older.

 This Dr. Greger NutritionFacts.org video mentions several population studies (among Kenyans and rural Chinese) that counter this idea.
-Throughout life the blood pressure of thousands of people remained well below 140/90, in some even decreasing down to less than 110/70 as they were getting older.
-Kenyans and rural Chinese diets are very different, but they share one common thing: The diet is centered around whole plant foods.
+Throughout life, the blood pressure of thousands of people remained well below 140/90, in some even decreasing down to less than 110/70 as they were getting older.
+Kenyans and rural Chinese diets are very different, but they share one common thing: A diet centered around whole plant foods.

-Dr. McDougall’s overview of the results from the 10-day McDougall program taken between 2002 and 2011 is a great reference, as it clearly shows that whole food plant based nutrition works well for a range of important health risks and symptoms.
+Dr. McDougall’s overview of the results from the 10-day McDougall low fat diet program taken between 2002 and 2011 is a great reference, as it clearly shows that whole food plant based nutrition works well for a range of significant health risks and symptoms.

 So go to your local pharmacy, fire station, or doctor’s office and get your blood pressure checked.
 If it’s too high, the bad news is that you’ll join the one billion people living with this condition.
 The good news is that you don’t have to join the millions who die from it every year.
 Try eating and living healthfully for even just a few weeks, and you may be amazed by the results.